$\aleph$-IPOMDP: Mitigating Deception in a Cognitive Hierarchy with Off-Policy Counterfactual Anomaly Detection: Overcoming Deception with Limited Computational Resources

-In repeated mixed-motive games, Grim trigger \citep{friedman1971non} and Tit-for-Tat \citep{milgrom1984axelrod,nowak1992tit} various policy prescriptions have been suggested as ways of deterring a deceptive opponent.
-An agent following the Grim trigger policy responds to any deviation from cooperative behaviour with endless anti-cooperative behaviour, even at the risk of self-harm.
-While being efficient at deterring the opponent from defecting, this policy has its pitfalls.
-First, it might be that the opponent's defective behaviour is by accident and random (i.e., due to SoftMax policy) and so endless retaliation is misplaced.
-Second, if both players can communicate, then a warning shot is a sufficient signal, allowing the opponent to change their deceptive behaviour.
-This requires a different model, for example, the Communicative-IPOMDP \citep{gmytrasiewicz2019optimal}.
-However, in this work, we illustrate how the possibility of a Grim trigger policy suffices to deter a savvy opponent from engaging in deceptive behaviour.

-\subsubsection{Mixed-motive game}
+\subsubsection{Mixed-Motive Game}

 Repeating the simulation with the $\aleph$-IPOMDP framework shows how a power imbalance is diluted via the detection and retaliation of the $\aleph$-mechanism, and via the Grim Trigger-based $\aleph$-policy.
 The effect of the $\aleph$-IPOMDP is illustrated in Figure~\ref{fig:iug_aleph_illustration} depicting how the deceiver's behaviour is affected by the $\aleph$-mechanism and the $\aleph$-policy (compare Figures \ref{fig:mixed_motive_deception_illustration}(A)~and~\ref{fig:iug_aleph_illustration}(A)).
 Each component of the $\aleph$-mechanism limits the freedom of action of the deceiver if they are to avoid the consequences of detection.
 As illustrated in Figure \ref{fig:iug_aleph_illustration}, these constraints have different effects on the two deceptive DoM(1) senders in the IUG task: while both DoM(1) senders attempt to masquerade as random senders, their behaviour drastically changes compared to the IPOMDP case.
-First, since the expected cumulative reward component constrains them, these senders can no longer make only low offers; their offers vary so as to ensure that the cumulative reward is within the bounds dictated by $\omega$.
+First, since the expected cumulative reward component constrains them, these senders can no longer make only low offers; their offers vary to ensure that the cumulative reward is within the bounds dictated by $\omega$.
 Second, the typicality monitoring ($\delta$) forces them to diversify their offers to avoid over-efficient compression.
 These adapted behaviours are presented for two sets of $\delta,\omega$ in Fig.~\ref{fig:iug_aleph_illustration}(A,C)

 Overall, our proposed mechanism reduces the income gap between the agents, as illustrated in Fig.~\ref{fig:iug_aleph_illustration}(B,D).
 Thus it limits the ability of a deceptive, higher DoM agent to take advantage of a limited computational victim.